-As a result of the realized decrease in operating expenses after the restructuring program we announced in January 2023, we estimate that our cash and cash equivalents of \$86.6 million as of September 30, 2023, when combined with anticipated DANYELZA revenues, will support operations as currently planned into 2027.
+Our cash and cash equivalents were \$75.7 million as of March 31, 2024.
+We estimate that our cash and cash equivalents, when combined with anticipated DANYELZA revenues, should support operations into 2027.
 This estimate is based on our current business plan and on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
-This estimate assumes no new partnerships or other new business development and no further development of the omburtamab program.
-We cannot provide any assurance that we will be able to obtain additional capital from new equity or debt financings, collaborations, licensing arrangements, or other sources.
-As a result of the reduction in workforce and revised business plan, we incurred restructuring expenses of \$4.5 million, consisting predominantly of cash related to notice and severance payments of \$2.8 million, which were paid as of September 30, 2023, and acceleration of stock-based compensation of \$1.7 million.
-The restructuring expenses were recognized in the first quarter of 2023.
+This estimate assumes no new partnerships or other new business development and no further development of the omburtamab program, the GD2-GD3 Vaccine and the CD33 bispecific antibody constructs.
+We cannot provide any assurance that we will be able to obtain additional capital from new equity or debt financing, collaborations, licensing arrangements, or other sources.